Gynecological Cancers: Types, Symptoms, and Treatment

 - Increased frequency or urgency of urination.

-- Pain in the pelvic or abdominal region.
+- Pain and discomfort in the pelvic or abdominal region.

 The benign epithelial ovarian tumours can be cured by surgery and the malignant ones are treated by tumour cytoreductive surgery and chemotherapy.
 One important point to note about epithelial ovarian cancers is that they are quite aggressive and have a tendency to recur in an advanced stage.
 In such cases, treatment is done either surgically or through chemotherapy.